Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 Saturated Fat and Cholesterol

 Saturated fat has long been linked to cardiovascular disease.
-It is known to increase both LDL “bad” cholesterol and total cholesterol levels.[5]
-In fact, replacing just 5% of energy from saturated fat with the same amount of energy from polyunsaturated fatty acids (omega-3’s fall into this category), monounsaturated fatty acids, or carbohydrates from whole grains can reduce one’s risk of coronary heart disease by 25%, 15%, and 9%, respectively.[6]
+It is known to increase both LDL and total cholesterol levels.[5]
+Replacing just five percent of energy from saturated fat with the same amount of energy from polyunsaturated fatty acids (omega-3’s fall into this category), monounsaturated fatty acids, or carbohydrates from whole grains can reduce one’s risk of coronary heart disease by 25, 15, and 9 percent respectively.[6]

 High saturated fat consumption also worsens blood pressure.
-It has been shown that by decreasing saturated fat and increasing monounsaturated fat in the diet a reduction in blood pressure can be obtained.[7]
+Research has shown that it is possible to reduce blood pressure by decreasing saturated fat and increasing monounsaturated fat in the diet.[7]

-Dietary cholesterol raises LDL cholesterol levels in the body, but to a smaller extent than saturated fats do.
-On average, for every 200 mg of cholesterol consumed per 2,000 calories in the diet a rise in LDL cholesterol between 8 to 10 mg/dl will be seen.[8]
+Marine animals, like all animals, also have dietary cholesterol, whereas plant foods have no measurable amounts of cholesterol.
+Dietary cholesterol raises LDL cholesterol levels in the body to a smaller extent than saturated fats, but for every 200 milligrams of cholesterol consumed per 2,000 calories in the diet, LDL cholesterol rises on average between 8 to 10 mg/dl.[8]

 PCBs, Dioxin, and Mercury

-PCBs, dioxin, mercury, and other toxic pollutants also contaminate the fish supply.
-These agents are environmental poisons having a range of adverse effects, including neurological damage, liver and skin damage, and potential decreased muscle tone and reflexes in infants.[2][10][11]
-Children are at most risk for these effects, but adults also have the potential to be harmed.
+PCBs, dioxin, mercury, and other toxic pollutants are also in the fish supply.
+These have a range of adverse effects, including neurological damage, liver and skin damage, and potentially decreased muscle tone and reflexes in infants.[9][10][11]
+Children are at the greatest risk for these effects because of their earlier development, but adults can also be harmed.

 In 2004, the Food and Drug Administration and Environmental Protection Agency issued a joint advisory warning to pregnant and nursing mothers, women who may become pregnant, and young children about the toxic effects of mercury from fish consumption.[2]
-In this advisory they recommend to avoid shark, swordfish, king mackerel, and tilefish altogether due to their high levels of mercury.
-They also recommend limiting consumption of a variety of other fish including salmon, tuna, shrimp, pollock, and catfish to just 340 grams/week due to mercury accumulation.
+They recommend completely avoiding shark, swordfish, king mackerel, and tilefish and limiting consumption of a variety of other fish, including salmon, tuna, shrimp, pollock, and catfish, to 340 grams per week.
 This is equivalent to approximately 12 ounces of fish per week.

-I don’t know about you, but when I hear of any official recommendations to limit the consumption of any food, alarm bells start going off for me.
-Why else would anyone want to limit any food unless it’s been proven potentially harmful to human health?
-In contrast, you never hear of any official governmental or professional organizations putting limits on healthy foods like fruits, vegetables, beans, or whole grains.
+I don’t know about you, but alarm bells start going off for me when I hear official recommendations along these lines.
+In contrast, there is a reason official governmental or professional organizations never recommend indefinite limits on fruits, vegetables, beans, or whole grains.
 These are the foods that give us life and vibrancy.

 Many farmed Atlantic salmon contain dioxin concentrations that, when consumed at modest rates, pose elevated cancer and noncancer health risks.
 However, dioxin and DLCs are just one suite of many organic and inorganic contaminants and contaminant classes in the tissues of farmed salmon, and the cumulative health risk of exposure to these compounds via consumption of farmed salmon is likely even higher.
 As we have shown here, modest consumption of farmed salmon contaminated with DLCs raises human exposure levels above the lower end of the WHO TDI, and considerably above background intake levels for adults in the United States.

-Both wild and farmed-raised fish contain carcinogens, but it appears that farm-raised fish are even more contaminated than their wild, ocean-living counterparts.
-Nonetheless, this is just one potential health risk to take into consideration if you’re still considering eating fish.
+Both wild and farmed-raised fish contain carcinogens, but it appears that farm-raised fish are even more contaminated than their wild counterparts.

 The Ugly on Fish Consumption